Amanda Harton - Bachelor of Policing - 2014

 At school I... talked too much in class.
 My childhood was fun, always playing sports and swimming in my grandparent’s pool every summer.

-I chose CSU... because I wanted to be a police officer and enter the Police Force with an Associate Degree in Policing Practice.
+I chose Charles Sturt... because I wanted to be a police officer and enter the Police Force with an Associate Degree in Policing Practice.

-My worst experience at CSU... there wasn’t one really.
+My worst experience at Charles Sturt... there wasn’t one really.
 Except leaving essays on the odd occasion to the last minute and needing to stay up late before an early day shift to get them done.

 At university I was inspired by... my father who is well respected throughout the world in his chosen career.
 I have watched him work so tirelessly to get to where he is today, I think that is inspirational.

 Today I’m motivated to... commence a Masters degree.